-This document was designed to introduce you to forScore's many features, and to give you a framework of knowledge to use as you continue exploring and learning on your own.
+This document was designed to introduce you to for Score's many features, and to give you a framework of knowledge to use as you continue exploring and learning on your own.
 It's not a technical manual and isn't intended to provide exhaustive step-by-step instructions for every situation.

-Every person learns differently, and while we do our best to make things clear for users of all levels, you may have some questions that aren't answered here.
-If that's the case, just head to forscore.co/support and send us a message so we can help.
+Every person learns differently, and while we do our best to make things clear for users of all levels of experience, you may have some questions that aren't answered here.
+If that's the case, visit forscore.co/support to find more specific answers and topics.